yvesf/ve-ctrl-tool/README.md

 # ve-ctrl-tool (Victron Energy VE.Bus MK2 protocol tool)

-this is a library and cli tools to interact with Victron (https://www.victronenergy.com/) devices over the Mk2/3 adapter.
+this is a library and cli tools to interact with Victron (https://www.victronenergy.com/) devices over the Mk3 adapter.

 The author and the project are not affiliated with the Victron Company.
-The brand name is used only in an educational context.
-Everything here is shared for educational purpose only and for use at your own risk.
+The brand name is used only in educational context.
+Everything here is shared for educational purpose only and for use at your own risk only.

 ## Usage